mwakidenis/sautify/README.md

   <img src="screenshots/6.jpg" width="150" />
 </p>

-We source  music from YouTube music, ensuring a vast library of tracks at your fingertips and  webscraping  music at realtime from various sources.
+We source  music from scraping online sources ensuring a vast library of tracks at your fingertips without the bloat of traditional apps.

 ## Why Sautify